Stopper club

-A stopper club (German Stopselclub) is a social club, the members of which always have to carry a bottle cork or stopper with them.
-Whenever two members of such a club meet, each can challenge the other to show a stopper.
+A stopper club (German Stopselclub) is a type of social club in Bavaria, Germany, the members of which always have to carry a bottle cork or stopper with them.
+Whenever two members of a club meet, each can challenge the other to show a stopper.
 A member who cannot, possibly having left it at home, has to pay a small fine.
 The money collected through these fines is typically used to buy beer at the next club meeting.
-Stopper clubs have been around at least since the middle of the twentieth century in the German state of Bavaria.
+Stopper clubs have existed in Bavaria at least since the middle of the twentieth century, and there are currently more than 100.
 Occasionally they support charitable projects.
-There are more than 100 stopper clubs in Bavaria.